 - Alternatively, you can avoid counting reps and just do reps for two minutes straight.

-- You can, also, activate the quads more by positioning your feet lower on the sled and allow your knee to pass forward over your toes.
+- You can, also, activate the quads more with low foot placement – by positioning your feet lower on the sled and allow your knee to pass forward over your toes.
 In this manner, your knee extensors (the quads) must work harder to extend your leg than they would with a high foot placement.

 - Position your feet closer than hips-apart to target the outer quads to a greater degree and a wider stance to work the inner thigh.